-The fresh or dried flowers contain the medicinal properties of Lavender.
+The fresh or dried flowers contain the medicinal lavender properties.
 Cut flower stems as soon as the flowers are fully opened, but wait until the weather is dry and the morning dew has evaporated.
 Tie bundles of flowers together by the stems.
 Put a brown paper bag over each bunch of flowers and secure it below the flowers with gardening twine.
 Hang the flower bunches upside down in a dry place where they won’t be disturbed; wait a week or two.
-Take the bundles down and shake gently, then, keeping the flowers inside the bag, rub gently on all sides to remove the flower seeds completely from the stalks.
+Take the bundles down and shake gently, then, keeping the flowers inside the bag, rub gently on all sides to remove the heirloom lavender seeds completely from the stalks.
 Untie the bags, keeping them right-side-up, and remove and discard the stems.

 Use a paper or plastic bag and rubber band over drying blooms to catch heirloom lavender seeds.

 new products, specials and more!